 5. Strange church practices

-These are certain practices – ranging from superstitious to blatantly occultic – that people indulge in a bid to “receive miracles” from God.
-These include: standing on a Bible in prayer, prayers involving rubbing eggs on the body and breaking it afterwards, praying nude, placing “prayer water” under dew for some days and drinking it as a ritual, weird “prayer postures,” seeking out a trance and ceremonial visits to “holy lands,” special mountains or “sacred rivers.”
+These are certain practices – most are blatantly occultic – that people indulge in a bid to “receive miracles” from God.
+These include: standing on a Bible in prayer, prayers involving rubbing eggs on the body and breaking it afterwards, praying nude, placing “prayer water” under dew for some days and drinking it as a ritual, weird “prayer postures,” seeking out trances and ceremonial visits to “holy lands,” special mountains or “sacred rivers.”

 Some folks will tell you that your prayers can’t be effective unless you visit a mountain.
 That is an error.
 God is not limited by geographical location.
 You don’t need to visit any “holy” mountain or valley to receive from God.
-I have seen Christians rolling in and drinking from dirty “sacred” streams (which looks like Fanta drink) in glee all because of miracles!
+I have seen Christians rolling in and drinking from dirty “sacred” streams in glee all because of desperation for miracles!

 How can this issue be addressed?

 I. Faith in Jesus Christ.
 Our faith should be in Jesus and His perfect work on the cross, not in physical objects (Rom.
 9:33).
 A solid faith in the name and blood of Jesus Christ dispel fear of the unknown; fear of witches or of demons (Prov.
 18:10).
 It is faith in Christ that sustains a Christian in the time of trouble, not a chill in his spine or signs in the moon.

 II.
 Faith in God’s Word.
 Our faith should not be in spiritual experiences or a human personality.
 You can’t be immune to deception if you exalt visions or dreams above Scripture.
 We have to stop venerating human personalities.
 God can use an ordinary church worker to minister to you just as much as a world famous prophet.
 “He sent out His Word and healed them and delivered them from destruction” (Ps.
 107:20).
 He didn’t send out a personality.